wsperger/placeholder-for-Open-Source-Autogen-Website/README.md

+# Project Placeholder: Open Source Data Extraction and Knowledge Graph Storage

-# A placeholder for an opensource project to allow anyone to extract data from files and store them in vector supported knowledge graphs
+This project serves as a playground to explore exciting JavaScript concepts.
+The goal is to develop an open-source solution that enables anyone to extract data from various files and store this information in knowledge graphs that support vector operations.

-# Mainly a pet project to test out some fun javascript concepts i wanna try out.

-# Might also make some template azure functions code available for running autogen there, or i make it maybe power automate custom connector, will need to see.
+## Potential Extensions:
+- I might include sample Azure Functions code to demonstrate automation capabilities on Azure.
+- Alternatively, I could develop this as a custom connector for Power Automate, depending on further assessment.

+This is primarily a pet project to experiment with new ideas and technologies.